Posted on December 8th, 2021

-The sudden shift towards working from home as a result of lockdown has caused organisations to rapidly rethink their ways of working.
+The shift towards working from home as a result of lockdown caused organisations to rapidly rethink their ways of working.
 Whilst this has undoubtedly seen some benefits (like minimising commutes), one of the downsides has been a hugely reduced number of opportunities for new graduates and aspiring creatives.
 Young people from under-represented communities have been disproportionately affected by recent events and more than ever, organisations need to find ways of engage and providing access to experiences and opportunities.

 Managing a remote internship is not only viable, but can be hugely effective.
-We’ve put together seven best practices for managing a remote internship, supported by The Climate Group who have recently recruited two interns through Creative Access…
+We’ve put together seven best practices for managing a remote internship, supported by The Climate Group who recruited two interns through Creative Access…

 1. The recruitment process: Coronavirus has allowed for the rethinking of recruitment processes.
 The most notable shift in the hiring process is the interview stage, whereby currently all interviews are conducted online through video conferencing software.
 When it comes to running video interviews, experiment with different platforms.
 For more tips, check out our top tips for online interviews here.

 “The recruitment process was straightforward … Creative Access were really helpful in sifting the CVs before shortlisting interview candidates.”

 Here’s what The Climate Group had to say about their recruitment process: “The recruitment process was straightforward.
 As HR, we issued some guidance on how to conduct interviews remotely (such as use of video calls instead of phone calls).
 Creative Access were really helpful in sifting the CVs before shortlisting interview candidates.
 We did have to review the Job Description of the one of the roles to take into consideration the working from home environment and a change in our events calendar.